jpowie01/workstation-scripts/README.md

 - storage based on NVMe Gen4.

 I use MacBook Pro for daily use, main development and access to the Workstation.

+### What have I done?

+This repository contains Ansible Playbooks that manage:
+ - Nvidia Drivers with CUDA support and utilities,
+ - Docker with Docker-Compose and Nvidia support,
+ - SSH server with additional protection against potential attacks,
+ - Dynamic DNS through DuckDNS service, so that I will be able to access my workstation remotely without needs for static IP from my ISP,
+ - ZSH with my preferred setup,
+ - various APT packages that I use on a daily basis (Python, VIM, etc.).

+I still have to work on VPN configuration, so that I will be protected on additional level.

 ## Prerequisites